Findability Check

 Usually takes a few seconds

-6 areas that determine whether you get found
+7 signals that determine whether you get found

 Can search engines find and index you?
 Your page title, description, canonical URL, and sitemap — the foundation everything else builds on.